Information for professionals

 When is the programme running?

-Overall, Devon County Council is expected to offer the equivalent of six weeks’ holiday provision to eligible children (a total of 24 days of at least four hours, including a hot meal each day).
+Overall, Devon County Council is expected to offer the equivalent of six weeks’ holiday provision to eligible children (a total of 24 days of at least four hours, including a nutritious meal each day).

 Providers will offer: